aut0maticjack/lazyweb/Vim.md

 You can find themes on [vimcolorschemes](https://vimcolorschemes.com/).
 Some popular ones are [gruvbox](https://github.com/morhetz/gruvbox), [everforest](https://github.com/sainnhe/everforest), and [onedark](https://vimcolorschemes.com/joshdick/onedark.vim).

+If you find your theme looks bad, you might need to `set termguicolors` (some themes needs this, some don't), or make sure your [terminal supports truecolor](https://unix.stackexchange.com/questions/404414/print-true-color-24-bit-test-pattern), or [override `Tc` in tmux](https://stackoverflow.com/questions/41783367/tmux-tmux-true-color-is-not-working-properly).

 ### Stop Using the Arrow Keys

 Repeatedly pressing the arrow keys to navigate is an anti-pattern.
 To force yourself to learn motions, disable the arrow keys: